Sightsavers CEO Dr Caroline Harper has been appointed a Commander of the Order of the British Empire (CBE) in the New Year 2016 Honours List.

-The honour is in recognition of Dr Harper’s services to visually impaired people abroad.
+The honour is in recognition of Dr Harper’s services to people with visual impairments abroad.

 Sightsavers works in more than 30 countries across Africa and Asia to help blind people to see again, and prevent people from going blind wherever it can.
 It also improves the lives of people with disabilities, particularly those who have permanent sight loss.
 Dr Harper has been CEO of Sightsavers for more than a decade, and over that time the organisation has grown significantly in both income and impact, last year examining over 12.8 million people and performing over 271,000 life changing operations.